ABDO-M7/web_videocall/README.md

 ## How It Works

+1. **Select Role**: Choose if you're a Deaf/HoH user (sign language) or Hearing user (voice)
-1. **Create a Room**: Click "Create New Room" to generate a unique room code
+2. **Create a Room**: Click "Create New Room" to generate a unique room code
-2. **Share the Link**: Copy the room link and send it to the person you want to call
+3. **Share the Link**: Copy the room link and send it to the person you want to call
-3. **Connect**: When both users are in the room, the video call starts automatically
+4. **Connect**: When both users are in the room, the video call starts automatically
+5. **Sign & Translate**: Deaf users click the 🤟 button to start signing - translations appear in real-time

 ## Architecture

+- **Sign Language Model**: I3D-based model hosted on HuggingFace Space for sign recognition
 - **Signaling**: Pusher Channels handles the WebRTC signaling (offer/answer/ICE candidates exchange)
 - **STUN**: Google STUN servers for NAT discovery
 - **TURN**: Metered TURN servers for relay when direct connection fails